-If VHF is suspected please seek advice from the Infectious Diseases doctor.
+If VHF is suspected please seek advice from the Infectious Disease doctor.

 Needle Stick Injuries

-For needle stick injuries, Health Care Workers must contact the Occupational Health Department or, outside hours must contact the Emergency Department.
+For needle stick injuries, Health Care Workers must contact the Occupational Health Department or, outside hours must contact the Accident and Emergency department.
 They must also fill in an accident form.
-A venous blood sample (gold topped blood tube only) should be sent promptly for storage; other advice will be provided by Occupational Health.
+A venous blood sample (gold topped blood tube only) should be sent promptly for storage, other advice will be provided by Occupational Health.

 If there is concern regarding HIV, consult the PEP protocol produced by Occupational Health.
-For non-Health Care Workers assessment should be arranged by visiting the Emergency Department.
+For non-Health Care Workers assessment should be arranged by visiting the Accident and Emergency department.